 sudo add-apt-repository ppa:spvkgn/deadbeef-devel -y

-Note: Development versions may have untested features and are less stable than the stable release.
+Development versions may include untested features and are less stable than the stable release.
+Only use this PPA if you want to test experimental functionality or help with bug reporting.

-Once you’ve added the PPA, you should then update the package list to include the newly added repository:
+Once you’ve added the PPA, update the package list to include the newly added repository:

 sudo apt update

-After updating the package sources, you can now install the DeaDBeeF application with the following command:
+After updating the package sources, proceed to install the DeaDBeeF application with the following command:

 sudo apt install deadbeef -y

-After DeaDBeeF is successfully installed, you can subsequently launch it using either the command line or the graphical interface.
-Therefore, follow the method that best suits your workflow.
+After DeaDBeeF is successfully installed, you can launch it using either the command line or the graphical interface.
+Follow the method that best suits your workflow.

-For those who prefer the terminal, specifically, you can quickly open DeaDBeeF by simply typing the following command:
+For those who prefer the terminal, open DeaDBeeF by typing the following command:

 deadbeef